Heeding Beijing's call, law firms tone down China risks in IPO applications

 "There has been no change to this requirement."

-Four of the sources said the toning down on China business-related risks in the domestic companies' offshore listing applications could trigger queries from the U.S. regulator, which has warned companies of insufficient China-risk disclosures.
+Four of the sources said the toning down on China business-related risks in the domestic companies' offshore listing applications could trigger queries from the U.S. Securities and Exchange Commission (SEC), which has warned companies of insufficient China-risk disclosures.

+"This is the latest evidence that China is manipulating financial information to hide serious risks and to deceive American investors," U.S. Senator Marco Rubio told Reuters in a statement on Tuesday.

+"We cannot allow Chinese companies to benefit from our capital markets while ignoring our rules...(SEC) Chairman Gensler needs to take action to protect American retirees and investors from these deceptive Chinese firms," he added.

 (Reporting by Selena Li, Julie Zhu, Kane Wu, and Xie Yu in Hong Kong.
+Additional reporting by Douglas Gillison.
 Editing by Sumeet Chatterjee and Sam Holmes)

 ((Selena.Li@thomsonreuters.com; +852 39525868;))